Ing-David/PFE/README.md

 # Training Data

-In order to generate the training data in the google colab
+In order to generate the training data you can follow the instructions as below:

 First, you need to clone the repositoty and go into the master branch by using the commad line: